 Current Queen’s undergraduate students are strongly encouraged to discuss their course load with an Academic Advisor in their home faculty if they plan to take more or fewer units than the normal load for their year of study.
 Students who wish to exceed their normal term limit must consult with their home faculty.

-Students may also consult with the Program Manager regarding course load throughout the Certificate.
+All students may also consult with the Program Manager regarding course load throughout the Certificate.

 4.4.3 Retaking Courses

-Students enrolled in the Certificate have limited opportunities to repeat courses in order to earn the required C grade.
+Students enrolled in the Certificate have limited opportunities to repeat courses in order to earn the required C- grade.
 For more information see Progression in the Certificate in Business.

 When the exact course is retaken, only the attempt with the higher mark will count toward the Certificate.
 However, both entries will continue to appear on the student's transcript.
+If a student needs to take COMM 610 as a replacement for a grade of less than C‐ in either COMM 611 or COMM 610, both grades will appear on the transcript and both will be included in the student’s GPA.
+However, only the course with the higher mark will be counted for progression purposes.

 Students are normally not advised to take more than 6.0 units in any term.
 Students may consult with the Program Manager regarding course load throughout the Certificate.

-4.4.5 Credit for Courses from Other Universities
+4.4.4 Credit for Courses from Other Universities

 All courses required for the Certificate must be completed at Queen’s.
 Typically, students are not permitted to apply credits from other universities to Certificate requirements after being admitted.